-Companies that have a sustainability risk rating between 40 and 100 are included in this category.
-The risk arising from the ESG criteria is considered severe.
+Companies with ESG risk ratings which are considered poor are included in this category.
 Due to the severe risk, investments are not permitted, unless the company is implementing actions, deemed sufficient, to manage the risks.
 Before any new investment can be made, an application for approval shall be submitted to the Chairman of the ICC and such application shall include detailed information on the causes and possible consequences of ESG risks.
 In addition, investments in this risk category and information regarding the background to their ESG risk classifications shall be regularly reported to the ICC.